ProjectMHQ/projectm/documentation/Map.md

 #### Notes

  - Since the relative position of the updates events is related to the current position of the user, is also related to the last map the user got, as it changes everytime the events receiver changes position.
-This behaviour should lead the clients developers to cleanup any reference to the map and relative positions, as any relative position previously received become stale once the event receiver moves.
+This behaviour should lead clients developers to cleanup any reference to the map and relative positions, as any relative position previously received become stale once the event receiver moves.